Editor’s Note: This post was originally published in December 2019. Updated May 2021.

 If you’ve been paying attention to the trends in the makeup world, you must have heard about microblading eyebrows.
 This extremely popular semi-permanent makeup technique makes your eyebrows look full and natural at the same time.

-The procedure has been a dream-come-true for many who grew tired of filling in the brows every morning over and over again.
+The procedure has been a dream-come-true for many who grew tired of filling in their brows every morning.

 Want to find out more about microblading?
 Follow the links:

 The potential problems when microblading oily skin are: